mad4j/rusted-datetag/README.md

           [default: 0]

+  -n, --new-line
+          append an end-of-line

   -h, --help
-          Print help information (use `-h` for a summary)
+          Print help (see a summary with '-h')

   -V, --version
-          Print version information
+          Print version
 ```